rbergenl/_Alpha/developer/issues/environments/setup-test-app.md

 # Setup Test Environment for App

 > Expo provides already a test environment.
-Just published the App.
+Just publish the App.